jianhuupenn/SpaGCN/README.md

 #### New Features!
 EZ Mode SpaGCN now available.
 For users who are new to Python, we provide an Easy Mode SpaGCN.
 The parameter setting and intermedium steps are simplified.
 <br>
-Important Notes: This easy mode ONLY have basic features and is ONLY for analysis purpose.
+Important Notes: This easy mode ONLY have basic functions and is ONLY for analysis purpose.
 <br>
 For method comparison, debugging, customizing parameters, and checking intermedium outputs, please refer to the detailed tutorial above.